 |Family Resources||Victim Resources|

-The prospect of getting arrested and going to jail is a scary and stressfull idea, not only for the person who gets locked up, but also their friends and family.
-The goal of this guide is to give advice and information that you’ll need to make the process less stressfull.
+The prospect of getting arrested and going to jail is a scary and stressful idea, not only for the person who gets locked up, but also their friends and family.
+The goal of this guide is to give advice and information that you’ll need to make the process less stressful.
 If you have a question, please feel free to ask it, and please leave any tips or comments that could help others will be welcome.

 Fulton County Jail

 Phone Number: 717-485-4221